niess/goupil/docs/overview.rst

 The :doc:`py/states` function returns a `numpy structured array
 <https://numpy.org/doc/stable/user/basics.rec.html>`_ of states, containing the
-photons energies, their locations, etc. Since we perform a backward simulation, these states represent final states, e.g., at a particular observation point.
-In practice, one would also specify the positions and directions of observed photons.
+photons energies, their locations, etc. Since we perform a backward simulation, these states represent expected final states, e.g., at a particular observation point.
+In practice, one would also specify the positions and directions of expected photons.
 However, for now, let us use default values for those.

-Then, let us backward propagate the observed photons through the geometry.
+Then, let us backward propagate the expected photons through the geometry.
 This is done with the :py:meth:`transport <TransportEngine.transport>` method, as:

 >>> status = engine.transport(states, sources_energies=1.0)